Short-term tourist car leases

 As much as I like the SeV Expedition Jacket, I miss the zip-off sleeves of my old SeV Three.0 jacket.
 In warm weather, it's nice to have the flexibility of a jacket that can be converted into a vest.
 (Hear that, Scott?)

-But never mind what I want: If removable sleeves are important to you, you can choose from other SCOTTEVEST products such as the Revolution Jacket, the cold-weather Revolution Plus, the Tropical Jacket/Vest, or the cleverly-designed Transformer Jacket, which uses magnets instead of zippers to secure a pull-off shoulder yoke with integrated sleeves.
+But never mind what I want: If removable sleeves are important to you, you can choose from other SCOTTEVEST products--including the cleverly-designed "Tropiformer" jacket, which uses magnets instead of zippers to secure a pull-off shoulder yoke with integrated sleeves.

 Whether you opt for the SeV Expedition Jacket (as I did) or one of SCOTTEVEST's many other products, you'll almost certainly love your jacket, and you'll enjoy the freedom of not having to walk around Europe's cities with a shoulder bag or backpack that pickpockets can feed on.